 Peer Tutor 11 (Applications required)

 Yearbook 11 (X block)

 Some Gr 12 classes???

-If you are trying to sign up for a class and don't see it on the course selection sheet, please see Ms. Gillis immediately!
+If you are trying to sign up for a class and don't see it on the course selection on Student Connect, please see Ms. Gillis or Mr. Sharpe immediately!

 Summer School - Delta